 Imperial College London

-Favourite thing to do in science I get to find the answers to my own questions.
+Favourite thing to do in my job: I get to find the answers to my own questions.
 Sometimes the more obscure the question, the more interesting the answer!

 I try to find links between what people eat, drink, do (exercise etc) and are exposed to, and long term diseases such as cancer.